Steinway & Sons: Upright pianos

+Steinway has previously made upright pianos in different dimensions, such as the Model I/Model R.

+Designer cases

 Designers and artists such as Karl Lagerfeld, Dakota Jackson, Walter Dorwin Teague, Arthur Blackmore, Joseph Burr Tiffany, Louis Comfort Tiffany, Sir Lawrence Alma-Tadema, George Schastey, and the Herter Brothers have created original designs for Steinway pianos.
 These specially designed pianos fall under the art case piano line or the limited edition piano line.

 Steinway began creating art case pianos in 1857 and the making of art case pianos reached its peak in the late 19th century.
 Today, Steinway only builds art case pianos on rare occasions.
-The art case pianos are unique, because Steinway builds only one of each.
+The art case pianos are unique.
 Some of Steinway's most notable art case pianos are the Alma-Tadema grand piano from 1887, the 100,000th Steinway piano from 1903, the 300,000th Steinway piano from 1938, and the Sound of Harmony from 2008.
 The Alma-Tadema grand piano was designed by Sir Lawrence Alma-Tadema and received great public acclaim when it was exhibited in London.
 The piano is made of ebony, inlaid with ivory and mother of pearl, with carved case, lid, and legs, and painted in the inside lid by artist Edward Poynter.
 It was bought by financier Henry Gurdon Marquand for his New York City mansion.
 In 1997, it was sold at Christie's auction house in London for $1.2 million, setting a price record for a piano sold at auction.
 It is now on display at the art museum Clark Art Institute.
 The 100,000th Steinway piano was given as a gift to the White House in 1903 and is made of cherry tree with gold leaf.
 It is decorated with coats of arms of the thirteen original states of America and painted by Thomas Dewing with dancing figures representing the nine Muses.
 The 100,000th Steinway piano was replaced in 1938 by the 300,000th Steinway piano.
 The gold gilded mahogany legs of the 300,000th piano are carved as eagles and are molded by sculptor Albert Stewart.
 The piano remains in use in the White House.
 The Sound of Harmony is decorated with inlays of 40 different woods, including the lid, which replicates artwork by Chinese painter Shi Qi.
 It took about four years to build the grand piano and it was priced at €1.2 million.
 The piano was chosen for use at the Expo 2010 Shanghai China.